jwshii/etna/README.md

 only the new data needed; the analysis script will draw upon some of the data collected for SmallCheck in 4.1.

-[TODO].
+Points of comparison with the paper:

+-

-### Section 5.1: Comparison of Fuzzers, Derived Generators, and Handwritten Generators.
+#### Section 5.1: Comparison of Fuzzers, Derived Generators, and Handwritten Generators.

-Estimated time for scaled-down experiment:
+Estimated time for scaled-down experiment: 1 +

+- Analagously to in 4.1, we short-circuit the 10 trials as soon as a timeout is encountered.
+This will not have an effect on the bulk of the data for this experiment, with the exception of no longer being able to generate Fig. 4, which deals with partially solved tasks.

+#### Section 5.2:

 ## QEMU Instructions